 7. Food Farm

-Ah.
-The farm, generally found as one of the first installations for starting and main bases.
-Farms provide a major asset to all players in the form of food.
-Food as you probably know is important for providing stamina, health regeneration, and NOT STARVING. :(.
-A steady source of food cuts many of your major worries and anxiety and allows you to expend stamina (Jumping, Running, Mining, ect.) without issue.
-Typically you want to start with wheat, and then move to watermelon as soon as you find the respective seed.
+Ah, the farm.
+Generally found as one of the first installations for starting and main bases, farms provide a major asset to all players in the form of food.
+Food, as you probably know, is important for providing stamina and health regeneration.
+A steady source of food cuts your anxiety and allows you to expend stamina (jumping, running, mining, etc.) without a care in the world.
+Typically, you want to start with wheat and then move to watermelon as soon as you find the respective seed.

 8. Item Farm